garmin/whisk/README.md

 | `WHISK_BUILD_DIR` | The absolute path to the user-specified build directory |
 | `WHISK_INIT` | This will have the value `"true"` if the hook is being invoked during the first initialization of the environment, and `"false"` during a reconfigure |

+[Sub Products]: #subproducts
+## Subproducts

+By default each toplevel product defined in the `whisk.yaml` file is given its own multiconfig to isolate it from other product builds.
+However, it may be desirable to have a single toplevel product instead build multiple independent "subproducts" instead.
+If a product is defined with subproducts, no multiconfig is written for the top level product.
+Instead, a distinct multiconfig is written for each defined subproduct.
+The targets of the toplevel product can then pull any of the defined subproducts.

+All subproducts share the layer setup of their parent.

 [Sharing Files Between Products]: #sharing-files-between-products
 ## Sharing Files Between Products